Homework Machine

-Homework Machine is the solo debut album of Zild Benitez, the frontman and bassist of IV of Spades.
+Homework Machine is the solo debut album by the Filipino singer-songwriter and IV of Spades member Zild.
 It was released on August 6, 2020, under Warner Music Philippines.

 Background

 On June 12, 2020, Benitez released "Sinungaling" with its music video on YouTube.
 Few weeks later, he also released "Dila", along with its music video on July 9, 2020.

 On August 1, 2020, he posted a picture of the track listing of his solo debut album on Twitter, also announcing the release date of the album on August 6.

 With the release of the album, he also released the music video for "Habulan", making it the third single from the album.
 On September 12, 2020, he released the animated music video of "Alalahanin".
 He also released the music video for "Takbo Ng Panahon" on October 3, 2020.